 $50 million in Measure X funding (local transportation sales tax) is allocated for project construction.
 Remaining funding is anticipated to come from a mix of state and federal transportation funding sources.

 The SR 68 Scenic Highway Plan (Plan) was completed by TAMC in August 2017.
-In response to congestion, safety, and reliability issues along the SR 68 corridor, the Plan evaluated current and future travel patterns between Salinas and the Monterey Peninsula, the feasibility of affordable mid-term operational and capacity improvements in the SR 68 corridor, and the potential for wildlife connectivity enhancements.
+In response to congestion, safety, and travel time reliability issues along the SR 68 corridor, the Plan evaluated current and future travel patterns between Salinas and the Monterey Peninsula, the feasibility of affordable mid-term operational and capacity improvements in the SR 68 corridor, and the potential for wildlife connectivity enhancements.
 To download a full copy of the Plan, visit TAMC’s project website.